 Time of Year

-We found that the cost varied around the average trip price by as much as 12% more in January, to 8-9% less in October and November.
-December and February were about average.
+Cost varies by time of year.
+The average trip increases by as much as 12% in January, to 8-9% less in October and November.
+December and February are about average.

 In general, you can expect a twin-share cabin to cost on average between $800-$1,200 per day, excluding flights.